clemenko/rancher_stig/README.md

 #### V-252843 - Use an AUTH provider - Keycloak

 This control states that an external authentication methods needs to be installed.
 A very popular is called KeyCloak.
-[Rancher had great docs](https://rancher.com/docs/rancher/v2.6/en/admin-settings/authentication/keycloak-oidc/) that show how to configure OIDC.
+[Rancher had great docs](https://rancher.com/docs/rancher/v2.6/en/admin-settings/authentication/keycloak-oidc/) that show how to configure OpenID Connect (OIDC).

 #### V-252844 - Audit Logging